NepKisa/DebeziumCDC/README.md

 ### 1. Upgrade the debezium dependency from 1.6.4.Final to 1.9.5.Final in Flink CDC 2.3
 > this would address the 2、4 issues above

-### 2. Use object stream, Serialize uncommited transactions into file
+### 2. Use object stream, Serialize uncommited transactions into RocksDB
-> * such as per 1000 records switch a file to avoid memory leakage
->
-> * start dedicated write and read threads respectively, adopt produser/consumer mode,
->
-> * construct a buffer queue to manage uncommited transactions
+> use rocksDB save events replace memory

 ### 3. Write directly to kafka without formatting
 > override method emitChangeRecords() in class LogMinerChangeRecordEmitter